 Sweden is a Schengen area country, which makes crossing its borders with other EU member states generally straightforward.
-However, the government temporarily reintroduced internal border controls from 12 November 2023 until 11 May 2024, citing 'serious threat to public order and internal security'.
+However, the government temporarily reintroduced internal border controls with Schengen countries until 11 May2025, citing 'serious threat to public order and internal security'.
 By sea